CosmWasm/sylvia-book/src/setting-up-env.md

 ## Macro expansion

-Sylvia generates a lot of code for us which is not visible in code.
-To see what code is generated with it go to `examples/contracts/cw1-whitelist/src/contract.rs`.
+Sylvia generates a lot of code for us, which is not visible in the code.
+To see what code is generated with it, go to `examples/contracts/cw1-whitelist/src/contract.rs`.
 In VSCode you can click on `#[contract]`, do `shift+p` and then type: `rust analyzer: Expand macro recursively`.
-This will open a window with fully expanded macro which you can browse.
-This is also possible f.e. in VIM depending on your configuration.
+This will open a window with a fully expanded macro, which you can browse.
+In Vim you can consider installing the [`rust-tools`](https://github.com/simrat39/rust-tools.nvim) plugin.
 You can also use `cargo expand` tool from CLI for this.